thecomeonman/PredictingTransferSuccesses/README.md

 arrive at a solution where all the links were consistent with each other and in terms of independence of the transfer chain between two leagues.

-## What Next
+## How To Use This

-First - this is a very limited model.
+This is a very limited model.
 It is useful but limited.
 It is limited because it models the VAEP conversion factor of players who *have* moved between leagues which may or may not be a good estimate for a random player moving between leagues.
 Players who *have* moved are not a random sample of players so it is a biased view.

 It might also just be useful as a macro model and not useful to predict the VAEP we can expect from specific transfers.
 Remember we’re